Ishi-artworld/stock-market-predictions-/README.md

 # stock-market-predictions-
-🚀 Introduction
+Introduction

 The stock market is highly volatile, and predicting stock prices is a challenging task due to many influencing factors such as economic indicators, market sentiment, and global events.

 This project uses Machine Learning models (such as Linear Regression, Random Forest, and LSTM Neural Networks) to forecast stock prices based on historical data.
 It also visualizes stock price trends and compares predicted vs actual values.

-✨ Features
+# Features

-📈 Predicts stock closing prices for chosen companies
+#Predicts stock closing prices for chosen companies

-📊 Visualizes historical stock data (Open, High, Low, Close, Volume)
+# Visualizes historical stock data (Open, High, Low, Close, Volume)

-🤖 Compares different ML models (Regression, LSTM, etc.)
+# Compares different ML models (Regression, LSTM, etc.)

-📉 Shows prediction accuracy with error metrics (RMSE, MAPE, etc.)
+#Shows prediction accuracy with error metrics (RMSE, MAPE, etc.)

-🔍 Easy to extend for any stock ticker or custom dataset
+# Easy to extend for any stock ticker or custom dataset

-🛠️ Technologies Used
+# Technologies Used

 Programming Language: Python 3